Mangalagiri Municipality

-Mangalagiri Tadepalli Municipal Corporation is the local self government in Mangalagiri, Tadepalle towns of the Indian state of Andhra Pradesh.
-It is classified as a Municipal Corporation.
+Mangalagiri Municipality is a former municipality in Guntur district of the Indian state of Andhra Pradesh.
+A new corporation called Mangalagiri Tadepalli Municipal Corporation was formed for both Mangalagiri, Tadepalle towns as a new city on 23 March 2021.

 Administration

 The municipality was established in the year 1969 and has an extent of 17.53 km2.
 Mangalagiri municipality and its outgrowths of Navuluru and Atmakur are a part of Vijayawada urban agglomeration.
 In March 2021 Mangalagiri Municipality and Tadepalli Municipality are merged and formed Mangalagiri Tadepalli Municipal Corporation.

 The Elected Wing of the municipality consists of a municipal council, which has elected members and is headed by a Chairperson.
 Whereas, the Executive Wing is headed by a municipal commissioner.

 Mangalagiri municipality has a total of 32 election wards.
 The below table shows the composition of municipal wards with unreserved and reserved (women, SC's, ST's and BC's) categories.
 AP government introduced new GO to merge Atmakuru, Nowluru, Bethapudi, Yerrabalem and Chinakakani in Mangalagiri Municipality.